Skip to main content

 The gates on the lower part of the Square to either side the stage, towards the Strand and towards the Mall, are for exit only.
 There will be no re-entry should the Square fill and we need to close the entrance gates.

-A level, step-free access area is available in the centre of the Upper Terrace – please see the Accessibility section below for full details.
+A level, step-free access area is available in the centre of the Upper Terrace – please see the Accessibility section below for full details and how to reserve spaces.
 If you require step-free access to the lower part of the Square please email tickets@lso.co.uk to arrange entry.

 What if it's very busy or full?